Chicago man steals Cleveland woman’s identity, resulting in her near arrest, police say

 Goodwin says this isn’t the first time this has happened.

-She told 19 News just a couple months ago, she was pulled over in Kent and released after she was asked about Kirkhom.
+She told 19 News she was pulled over by Kent police and released after she was asked about Kirkhom.

-Afraid that she would be pulled over again she called the 19 News Troubleshooter team.
+Afraid that she would be pulled over again, Goodwin called the 19 News Troubleshooter team.

 “I just wanted to get some help and find out what’s seriously going on before I accidently go to jail for something I know nothing about,” said Goodwin.

-Our team reached out to Cook County and the Social Security Administration to see how this could have happened .
+Our team reached out to Cook County and the Social Security Administration.

 The Director of the Cook County Fugitive Task Force told 19 News Kirkhom has been arrested 39 times, and has about five social security numbers listed under his warrant.